-Many of the medicines have been reported to interact with Ibipolid 2 mg Capsule.
-These interactions may engender some unwanted or unfavorable effects, or it may probably cause your drug not to function correctly.
-You should often have a conversation with your doctor if you are taking other prescription/ Supplements; consequently, well-proposed medication can be given.
+Few medicines have been reported to interact with Aprecap 125+80 mg which can produce some adverse effects or cause your drug not to work properly.
+You should always tell your doctor if you are on Vitamins, other Drugs or Herbal Supplements.
 It interacts with the following medicines:

 Warning And Precaution: